 This gives you a high-quality screen with pin-sharp images that will last you for years.
-It's a shame there's no USB-C connectivity, but your Mac mini will connect to it just fine using its other ports.
+It's a shame there's no USB-C connectivity, but your Mac mini will make do just fine with the other ports.

 ViewSonic has been making good quality monitors since forever, and its models are a particularly good choice when you're buying on a budget.
 This is a lot of monitor for your money, with a good quality Full HD display and surprisingly strong colour reproduction.